Skip to content

 What Realtors Can’t Tell You

-With everyone fearful of litigation, Realtor’s have gone silent when it comes to really giving you the lowdown on a particular community or neighborhood.
+With everyone fearful of litigation, Realtors have gone silent regarding giving you the lowdown on a particular community or neighborhood.
 Since Realtors are so bound by confidentiality agreements and threats of lawsuits, they often can’t tell you what you really want to know.
-Questions ranging from “How many square foot is this house?” to What’s this community like? e.g kids, crime, pedophiles etc” – they can’t tell you those things.
+Questions ranging from “How many square feet is this house?” to What’s this community like? e.g. kids, crime, pedophiles, etc” – they can’t tell you those things.
 The Internet can only tell you so much.
 So let’s see give it a try and give you some non-politically correct insight.
-Princeton is a very liberal town, followed probably by Chatham, Mendham.
+Princeton is a very liberal town, followed probably by Chatham, and Mendham.
 Westfield and Bernards Township rate about the same – conservative.
 Westfield is heavily catholic, but there’s a very large Jewish community there as well.
 Basking Ridge – Protestant, yet has a very large Asian (including Indian) community with its heaviest concentration in “The Hills” section of the township. –

 Township Identity

-Every town has it’s identity.
-In fact, when you get to talk to the locals and really start to understand a township, then you can start to understand why people from out of town chose to live there.
+Every town has its identity.
+In fact, when you get to talk to the locals and really start to understand a township, you can understand why people from out of town chose to live there.
 Princeton is great if you want a University town (Madison slightly with FDU & Drew).
-Westfield’s best attribute is it’s downtown.
+Westfield’s best attribute is its downtown.
 Mendham is good if you like to live near Springsteen’s #1 fan (Gov. Christie) but the Union County tax base is ridiculous.
 Chatham is just a solid town but still in Morris County and subject to high taxes – but still not as high as the tax rates in Union County.
-Basking Ridge’s #1 quality is it’s Quality of Life.
+Basking Ridge’s #1 quality is its Quality of Life.

 • New Jersey Monthly (2017) ranked Basking Ridge (Bernards Twp) 5th in New Jersey as one of the Top 20 Best Places to Live in New Jersey.
 (Chatham – 2nd, Westfield – 34th, Madison- 40th, Princeton-42)